IBM/torc_py/README.md

 ### 4.7.
 Environment variables

-- `TORC_WORKERS` (integer): number of worker threads used by each MPI processor.
+- `TORCPY_WORKERS` (integer): number of worker threads used by each MPI processor.
 Default value is 1.
-- `TORC_STEALING` (boolean): determines if internode task-stealing is enabled or not.
+- `TORCPY_STEALING` (boolean): determines if internode task-stealing is enabled or not.
 Default value is "False".
-- `TORC_SERVER_YIELDTIME` (float): for how many seconds an idle server thread will sleep releasing the processor.
+- `TORCPY_SERVER_YIELDTIME` (float): for how many seconds an idle server thread will sleep releasing the processor.
 Default value in 0.01.
-- `TORC_WORKER_YIELDTIME` (float): for how many seconds an idle worker thread will sleep releasing the processor.
+- `TORCPY_WORKER_YIELDTIME` (float): for how many seconds an idle worker thread will sleep releasing the processor.
 Default value in 0.01.

 ## 5. Design and architecture